Stasmo/resume/SimonStaszkiewiczResume.md

 - selected Jenkins for CI and grew Jenkins servers from 0 to 2000 builds a day
 - used terraform and ansible to launch first cloud app as primary SRE
 - now migrating that app to kubernetes
-- designed and developed automation in ansible used to deploy flagship application over 50,000 times in the past 3
+- designed and developed automation in ansible used to deploy flagship application over 20,000 times in the past year
 - designed and wrote an internal javascript application used daily by about 80% of the organization to self-manage various AWS services such as EC2 and S3, view billing information and manage vault secrets